RocketCommunicationsInc/astro-www/src/pages/components/clock.md

 ---
 title: Clock
+description: Clock shows the current time and optional date, AOS, and LOS timers.
+It will typically be positioned on the Global Status Bar.
 layout: project:layouts/component-docs/component-docs-layout.astro
 storybook: components-clock--default-story
 height: 220px
 git: rux-clock
+assets:
+  name: Clock
 ---

-# Clock

 ::storybook-demo

-Clock shows the current time and optional date, AOS, and LOS timers.
-It will typically be positioned on the Global Status Bar.

 ## Appearance and Behavior